jbeck018/howlerops/legal/TERMS_OF_SERVICE.md

 ### 10.1 EXCLUSION OF DAMAGES

-**TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL SQL STUDIO BE LIABLE FOR:**
+**TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL Howlerops BE LIABLE FOR:**
 - **INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES**
 - **LOST PROFITS, REVENUE, OR BUSINESS OPPORTUNITIES**
 - **LOSS OF DATA OR USE**